Who is eligible for a Harvard Graduate Loan?

 A co-signer may be released after 48 months of consecutive qualifying on-time payments.
 A credit check will be required at the time of release.

 Who may co-sign a Harvard Graduate Loan?

-A credit-worthy U.S Citizen or permanent resident can co-sign a student loan application.
+A credit-worthy U.S Citizen or permanent resident can co-sign an education loan application.
 By obtaining a co-signer for your loan, you will receive a 0.50% discount on your interest rate.

 What will the interest rate be on my Harvard Graduate Loan?

 Your rate will be dependent on which term option you select for your Harvard Graduate Loan.
 Each domestic and international term option carries its own rate.